korawica/sqlplate/README.md

 ```

 > [!IMPORTANT]
-> The first object of this project is ETL statement generating package for
+> The first object of this project is generate ETL statements for dynamic service
-> dynamic service change.
-You can change a compute SQL service any time while the
+> change.
+You can change the SQL compute service while the SQL statement does not
-> ETL codes do not change.
+> change.

 ## :package: Installation